textual-org/.github/profile/README.md

     - Node1, Node2, Node3: EC2 instances responsible for processing files.
 - S3 (AWS Simple Storage Service): Stores the generated and user-uploaded files.

-## Installation
+## Installation (TODO)

 To run the Textual project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/textual.git`
+1. Clone the repository: `git clone https://github.com/textual-org/textual.git`
 2. Install project dependencies: `npm install`
 3. Configure your AWS credentials and services according to the project's requirements.
 4. Start the application: `npm start`

 ## Usage

-Once the application is running, you can access it through your browser or API clients.
+Once the application is running, you can access it through your browser at our [website](https://to-be-done.com).
 Follow the provided documentation and guidelines to interact with the features and functionalities of the Textual application.

 ## Contribution